 In June 1984, Mr. Hou Xianguang, a graduate from Nanjing Geological Paleontology Institute of China Science Academy, Jiangsu Province, came to Maotianshan Mountain to search for the fossils from Cambrian Period.

-About 3 pm on July 1st, 1984, Mr. Hou Xianguang was busy on exploration work.
+About 3 pm on July 1st, 1984, Mr. Hou Xianguang was busy with exploration work.
 He suddenly trod on a piece of loosening stone formation and a piece of fossil appeared from the loose stone.
 It was in unique shape and well preserved.
 Mr. Hou Xianguang identified the fossil with his professional knowledge and knew that was a piece of invertebrate animal fossil in the early Cambrian period.
 He kept on searching and found 3 important fossils on that day.
-Further identification showed that the 3 fossils discovered were respectively Naraoia, Branchiocaris-yunnanensis (Yunnan Saixiachong) and Jianfengia fossils.
+Further identification showed that the 3 fossils discovered were respectively Naraoia, Branchiocaris-yunnanensis (Yunnan Saixiachong), and Jianfengia fossils.

 Trip to Maotianshan Paleozoic Fossil Site